Who Are the Greatest Cardinals Players of All Time?

 - Awards: NFL Man of the Year (2016), Pro Bowl MVP (2008)

 Larry Fitzgerald is still building his legacy with the Cardinals, but he’s already been so successful that I am comfortable claiming him as the greatest player in franchise history.
 Since being drafted in 2004, Fitzgerald has been one of the most consistent players in the NFL, and he played a significant role on the way to Arizona’s only Super Bowl appearance.
-Fitzgerald has missed just six games in 16 years and has been targeted at least 100 times every season.
-He’s made a catch in every game since Week 8 of his rookie season, a span of 243 games that is second in NFL history to Jerry Rice.
-His 1,378 career receptions and 17,083 career yards are also second all-time to Rice.
+Fitzgerald has missed just nine games in 17 years and was targeted at least 100 times in each of his first 16 seasons.
+He’s made a catch in every game since Week 8 of his rookie season, a span of 256 games that is second in NFL history to Jerry Rice (274).
+His 1,432 career receptions and 17,492 career yards are also second all-time to Rice.

 Fitzgerald was a key player in 2008 when the Cardinals made a memorable run through the playoffs to reach their first Super Bowl.
 After piling up 1,431 yards and an NFL-leading 12 touchdowns in the regular season, Fitzgerald posted 419 yards and five touchdowns in three playoff victories to help clinch the Super Bowl berth.
 In nine career playoff games, Fitzgerald has caught 57 passes for 942 yards and 10 touchdowns.